-The first section included sociodemographic data (Table 1) and medical comorbidities.
+The first section included sociodemographic data (Table 1), and medical comorbidities.
 The second section comprised items related to lifestyle, sources of information about COVID-19 and self-care during the lockdown.
 Participants were also required to answer different questions about weight gain and eating and exercise habits.

-In the third section, participants were invited to fill out different validated questionnaires on reactions and coping strategies to the COVID-19 pandemic and other general questionnaires to evaluate mental health.
+In the third section, participants were invited to fill out different validated questionnaires on reactions and coping strategies to the COVID-19 pandemic, and other general questionnaires to evaluate mental health.
 The Fear of COVID-19 Scale was used to measure the fear of suffering COVID-19.
-This scale ranges from 7 to 35 points, the latter indicating a maximum level of fear (9).
-Pathological worry was addressed using the Spanish abbreviated version of the Penn State Worry Questionnaire (PSWQ-11), the gold standard measure of unspecific worry that characterizes generalized anxiety disorder (GAD) (10,11).
-On this scale, the highest possible score indicating a state of maximal concern is 55 and the cutoff points to identify a moderate and severe GAD are 33 and 38 points, respectively.
-The ability to recover from stress was evaluated using the Spanish version of the brief resilience scale (BRS-6) (12,13).
-The BRS-6 was coded as low (1.00-2.99), normal (3.00-4.30) and high (4.31-5.00).
-Insomnia severity was evaluated using the Spanish version of the seven-item insomnia severity index (ISI), the cutoffs for moderate and severe insomnia were 15 and 22 points, respectively (14).
-The Spanish version of the List of Threatening Experiences (LTE) was used to assess recent stressful events, which is a subset of 12 life event categories with considerable long-term contextual threat (LTE-12) (15,16).
-Finally, depression was evaluated using the patient health questionnaire 9 (PHQ-9) (17).
-The PHQ-9 classed the level of depression severity as minimal (0-4), mild (5-9), moderate (10-14) and severe (\geq 15).
+This scale ranges from 7 to 35 points, the latter indicating a maximum level of fear.(9) Pathological worry was addressed by using the Spanish abbreviated version of the Penn State Worry Questionnaire (PSWQ-11), the gold standard measure of the unspecific worry that characterizes generalized anxiety disorder (GAD).(10, 11) On this scale, the highest possible score indicating a state of maximal concern is 55 and the cutoff points to identify a moderate and severe GAD are 33 and 38 points, respectively.
+The ability to recover from stress was evaluated through the Spanish version of the brief resilience scale (BRS-6).(12, 13) The BRS-6 was coded as low (1.00-2.99), normal (3.00-4.30), and high (4.31-5.00).
+Insomnia severity was evaluated using the Spanish version of the 7-item insomnia severity index (ISI), the cutoffs for moderate and severe insomnia being 15 and 22 points, respectively.(14) To assess recent stressful events we used the Spanish version of the List of Threatening Experiences (LTE), a subset of 12 life event categories with considerable long-term contextual threat (LTE-12).(15, 16) Finally, depression was evaluated through the patient health questionnaire 9 (PHQ-9).(17) The PHQ-9 classed the level of depression severity as minimal (0-4), mild (5-9), moderate (10-14), and severe (\geq 15).

 The fourth section was designed to identify self-reported changes in LT treatment and adherence to treatment, and to evaluate the perception of health surveillance during the lockdown.
 Participants were also asked if they had experienced a SARS-CoV-2 infection.
-In the fifth section, the patients were asked about their health-related quality of life using the EuroQol-5D-3L.
-A descriptive evaluation of five dimensions (mobility, self-care, usual activities, pain/discomfort and anxiety/depression) was performed.
-Each dimension has three possible levels scored from 1 (no problems) to 3

-(extreme problems); a score of 1 in all the five items was considered as full health.
-In a second part, patients had to complete the EQ-5D visual analogue scale (VAS), a 0-100 scale where they were asked to indicate overall health perception, 0 being the worst and 100 the best imaginable health condition, respectively (18).
+In the fifth section, the patients were asked about their health-related quality of life by EuroQoI-5D-3L.
+A descriptive evaluation of five dimensions (mobility, self-care, usual activities, pain/discomfort, and anxiety/depression) was performed.
+Each dimension has three possible levels scored from 1 (no problems) to 3 (extreme problems); "1" in all the five items was considered full health.
+In a second part, patients had to complete the EQ-5D visual analogue scale (VAS), a 0-100 scale where they were asked to indicate overall health perception, 0 being the worst and 100 the best imaginable health condition respectively.(18)